dakurei-gems/rubycord/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can then run tests via `bundle exec rspec spec`.
 Make sure to run standard also: `bundle exec standardrb`.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## License